yousefelassal/quote-cron/README.md

 > All perceiving is also thinking, all reasoning is also intuition, all observation is also invention.

 > Bad times have a scientific value.
 These are occasions a good learner would not miss.

+> Every man is a volume if you know how to read him.